haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-protein-protein-basic/index.md

 we have at hand.
 This will directly allow us to assess the performance of the protocol for the following three scenarios:

 1. Scenario 1: 1000 rigidbody docking models, selection of top200 and flexible refinement + EM
-2. Scenario 2a: 1000 rigidbody docking models, selection of top200 and flexible refinement + final refinement in explicit solvent (water)
-3. Scenario 2b: 1000 rigidbody docking models, FCC clustering and selection of max 20 models per cluster followed by flexible refinement and EM
+3. Scenario 2: 1000 rigidbody docking models, FCC clustering and selection of max 20 models per cluster followed by flexible refinement and EM

 The basic workflow for all three scenarios will consists of the following modules, with some differences in the restraints used and some parameter settings (see below):